juanfranco98/osticket-prereqs/README.md

 <p>
 Continue setting up osTicket in the browser.
 Under "Database Settings" make sure your username and password are the same as the ones previously created and then click "Install Now!"

+  -Finish up by deleting C:\inetpub\wwwroot\osTicket\setup.
+And then set permissions to “Read” only for C:\inetpub\wwwroot\osTicket\include\ost-config.php
+   Doing this will bypass any alerts and popups that osTicket would throw at you.